Marklogic-retired/marklogic-data-hub/.github/ISSUE_TEMPLATE.md

 Which version of MarkLogic are you using?

-Which version of the Data Hub Framework are you using?
+Which version of the Data Hub are you using?

 Is this a QuickStart UI bug?
 If so, which browser are you using?